-At 1,149 feet above ground, you’ll get unbelievable 360-degree views of the Strip, downtown, and beyond.
+At 1,149 feet above the ground, you’ll get unbelievable 360-degree views of the Strip, downtown, and beyond.

-Getting in: Stratosphere Observation Deck Las Vegas tickets are included on the Go Las Vegas Card.
-Additional attractions incur additional fees which are not included with the pass.
+Getting in: Stratosphere Observation Deck Las Vegas tickets are included on the Go Las Vegas pass.
+Additional attractions incur additional fees that are not included with the pass.

 Did you know that Las Vegas was essentially built by notorious mobsters like Bugsy Siegel, Lucky Luciano, Frank Costello, and Meyer Lansky?

-Getting in: The Mob Museum tickets are included on the Go Las Vegas Card.
+Getting in: The Mob Museum tickets are included on the Go Las Vegas pass.

 Solve a case at CSI: The Experience